Back To The Future (1985)

 Starring the late Michael J. Fox as 17 year old teenager Marty McFly, the main plot of Back To The Future revolves around a teenager accidentally being sent back to the 1950s in a time machine using a modified DeLorean DMC-12 car.

 Marty McFly has a rather depressing life.
 His Mother (Lorraine) is an alcoholic, his Father (George) is being bullied at work by his supervisor (Biff) and his rock band can't even get an audition to perform at the high school dance.
-His girlfriend (Jennifer) gives him much encouragement and wants him to fulfill his dreams of becoming a rock star.
+Nonetheless, McFly's girlfriend (Jennifer) gives him much encouragement and desperately wants him to fulfill his dreams of becoming a rock star.

 Doc explains that the only source to power the Delorean would be a lightning bolt.
 Doc then reads the flyer that Marty received in 1985 which is headlined "Save The Clock Tower" which states that there will be a lightning strike on the Courthouse Clock Tower the following Saturday at 10.04 pm.
 Plans are made to harness the lightning to power the flux capacitor in the Delorean.